truthcoin/www.truthcoin.info/_posts/2017-11-02-uasf-contradiction.md

 Amusingly,however, the Anti-UASF _would_ be regarded as a 51% attack, if miners engaged in at _after_ it had been successfully activated and used.
 This is because it _would_ indeed be unreasonable for Miners to expect Users to be in constant contact with each other about which tx types are-or-are-not allowed.
 Miners would need to justify this decision to a confused and annoyed audience, which to my knowledge they have no real way of doing[^n]...if a tx type is allowed, it must be allowed forever.

-[n]: Of course, there is one clear exception to this paragraph: the SegWit2x New York Agreement.
+[^n]: Of course, there is one clear exception to this paragraph: the SegWit2x New York Agreement.
 Since "SegWit" and "2x" are supposedly conditional on each other, miners could plausible call off both of them at the same time.
 Miners would want to do this *without* surprising anyone or "crossing the line" of what is considered acceptable withdrawal-from-NYA behavior.
 Certainly Variation 1 (above) would be out of the question in this case.

 ### 2. Revenue Incentives